inkarkat/vim-ShowTrailingWhitespace/README.md

   color there, to avoid that no trailing whitespace highlighting can be seen.
   This logic can be disabled through g:ShowTrailingWhitespace\_IsAutomaticBackground.
-Thanks to subnut for raising this issue and providing a suggestion on how to fix that.
+Thanks to subnut for raising this issue, providing a suggestion on how to fix that and a patch for Neovim compatibility.

 ##### 1.10    11-Jul-2020
 - The default g:ShowTrailingWhitespace\_FilterFunc now also skips highlighting